 What is the sin-1 x + sin-1 y formula?

-Trigonometry is the branch of mathematics that deals with relationships of angles and sides of a triangle.
+Trigonometry is the branch of mathematics that deals with the relationships of angles and sides of a triangle.
 Inverse trigonometric functions are the inverse ratio of the basic trigonometric ratios.
-They have immense applications in calculus.
 Let's look into a concept related to inverse trigonometric functions.

 Answer: The formula for sin-1 x + sin-1 y is sin-1 [x√ (1 - y2) + y√ (1 - x2)]

 Let's derive the formula for the given expression.

 Let sin-1 x = A, hence sin A = x.